Spaghetti Squash Casserole

 - ground turkey.
 A lean protein that keeps the casserole light.
 Ground chicken or beef can be swapped in depending on what you have on hand.

 - marinara sauce.
-Choose a high-quality or homemade sauce with simple ingredients.
+Choose a high-quality or homemade Marinara Sauce with simple ingredients.
 Look for one without added sugar to keep things wholesome.

 - mozzarella cheese.
 Melts into a gooey, cheesy topping.
 Use part-skim for a lighter option or whole milk for extra richness.